 discover and develop an appreciation of a range of writing in the language studied.

-French is taught in line with the Grove Primary Teaching and Learning Policy.
-Learning experiences are investigative, enquiry based and immersive.
+Spanish is taught in line with the Grove Primary Teaching and Learning Policy.

 Pupils are taught to:

 listen attentively to spoken language and show understanding by joining in and responding

 explore the patterns and sounds of language through songs and rhymes and link the spelling, sound and meaning of words

 engage in conversations; ask and answer questions; express opinions and respond to those of others; seek clarification and help

 speak in sentences, using familiar vocabulary, phrases and basic language